scheiber/saucesource/README.md

 ## Add some fuel to your fire.

-Need to spice up your life?
-SauceSource is a React-based web app that allows a user to learn about and curate different types of hot sauces.
-Users can navigate see a selection of different sauces, complete with images of their bottles, as well as information about their rating on Scoville Scale, what foods they go best with, and if the sauce is organic or kosher.
+Looking to spice up your life?
+SauceSource is a web app that allows a user to learn about and curate different kinds of hot sauces.
+The app functions as a reference guide as well as a discovery tool.
+Users can navigate the site to see a selection of different sauces, complete with images of their bottles, as well as information about their rating on Scoville Scale, the origins of the sauce, what foods they go best with, and if the sauce is organic or kosher.

 ## Notable Features